-Almost any piece of industrial equipment today can produce its own rich and steady stream of data.
-Digital diagnostics embedded in devices can help with on-site troubleshooting when dispatching a trained local technician.
-But what about extending that to the modern industrial enterprise with thousands of such machines?
-When each different machine has its own unique data stream and operational logic?
-There’s no way the ratio of systems to staff can keep up.
+Almost any piece of industrial equipment today produces its own rich and steady stream of data.
+Digital diagnostics embedded in devices help with on-site troubleshooting when dispatching a trained local technician.
+But what about extending that to the modern industrial enterprise, across thousands of such machines inside and outside the plant?

-This SaaS/EAM solution, architected, designed and managed by CloudGeometry, was delivered as a client engagement for a cutting-edge Silicon Valley startup.
-Developed and deployed using a portfolio of native Amazon Web Services technologies, the SaaS/EAM engagement featured:
+Developed and deployed using a portfolio of native Amazon Web Services technologies, the CloudGeometry Krypton engagement featured:

 - Geographically distributed data integration with real-time streams processing across multiple availability zones